parallelvirtualcluster/pvc/docs/getting-started.md

 Congratulations, you now have a basic PVC storage cluster, ready to run your VMs.

-For next steps, see the [Provisi1r manual](/manuals/provisioner) for details on how to use the PVC provisioner to create new Virtual Machines, as well as the [CLI manual](/manuals/cli) and [API manual](/manuals/api) for details on day-to-day usage of PVC.
+For next steps, see the [Provisioner manual](/manuals/provisioner) for details on how to use the PVC provisioner to create new Virtual Machines, as well as the [CLI manual](/manuals/cli) and [API manual](/manuals/api) for details on day-to-day usage of PVC.